zacknewcomb/LinearAlgebra/README.md

 * Computational functions for solving ODEs
 * Computational functions for finding roots of real-valued functions
 * Special functions from recent research papers in numerical analysis

-* Support for M x N matricies and N x 1 vectors
+*Previous Update Included*:
+* A single linearAlgebra module that holds all functions related to linear algebra

 *Next Update Will Include*:
-* A single LinearAlgebra module that holds all functions related to linear algebra
+Changes to help remove the dependency on NumPy

 Future features:
 * Support for additional common linear aglebra problems